TIER Protocol 4.0

 Flexibility and Adaptability of the TIER Protocol

-In fact, however, the Protocol is intended to serve as a highly flexible framework that can be adapted to a wide variety of contexts and projects.
+In fact, however, the Protocol is intended to serve as a highly flexible framework that can be adapted to a wide variety of contexts.

 As students gain experience and develop an understanding of the fundamental principles and purposes that underlie the Protocol, they should certainly feel free to modify the contents and organization of their documentation in ways that suit their particular needs.